CrumpLab/cognition/docs/textbook/C1_What_is_Cognition.md

 #### Representational or Algorithmic Level

 The representational or algorithmic level refers to the steps taken to achieve the computational goal.
-A The cooking metaphor developed later in the chapter is useful here.
 For example, you might have the goal (computational level) of making chocolate chip cookies.
-The ingredients and steps in the recipe you use to make chocolate chip cookies is a good example of the representational or algorithmic level of analysis.
+The ingredients and steps in the recipe is a good example of the representational or algorithmic level of analysis.
 The representations refer to the inputs and outputs of the process, such as the raw ingredient inputs, and the cookie outputs.
 The algorithm refers to the step-by-step instructions for transforming the inputs to the output.
 A good recipe for making chocolate chips contains a reasonably precise high-level description of the ingredient list (representations), and the combination and cooking instructions (algorithm) to create tasty cookies.

 To return to the domain of vision, photons are the representational inputs of eyeballs and digital cameras.
 The algorithm in either system refers to the steps, or way in which, the inputs are transformed into the electrical signals as outputs.